 You will have a chance to sample different kinds of sake at the end of the tour.
 If you find a type you like, the brewery shop carries around 80 varieties for you to purchase and take home.

 Minimum of 2 people needed to book this tour.
 If you are a single traveler, please email us directly.
-Please let us know your paypal email address and if you have any dietary restrictions or allergies.
+Please let us know if you have any dietary restrictions or allergies.